XinyuanLyu/xinyuanlyu.github.io/research-assistant-experience.md

 - Calibrated and estimated structural parameters using econometric techniques, and solved for the model’s general equilibrium.
 - Designed and executed counterfactual simulations to quantify effects on regional housing prices, migration flows, and workplace choices.

-**Tools:** Python, Stata, Structural Econometrics, Simulation methods
+**Tools:** Python, Matlab, Structural Econometrics, Urban GE Modeling, Simulation methods

 ---